legendarycode3/express-js-crash-course/readme.md

 ➡️ **CUSTOM MIDDLEWARE  (In Express.js) -  LESSON 2** </br>
 ✔️ MiddleWare:  This are function that runs , between the “incoming request” & the “outgoing response”.  </br>
+They are functions that have access to request(req) & response(res) object.
+You can use middleware , for : i).
+For logins. ii).For authentication. iii).You can add to request object